Home Articles Reports Gallery Big Jay Video Powder Books Links About Contact Subscribe

 Attitash, NH

 Friday December 6th was Free Day at Attitash.
 I had requested the day off from work before I even knew of the event.
 Serendipity.
 I planned a cheap ski weekend around the Attitash Free Day.
 After driving up to Attitash and skiing for free, I would crash at the Hiker’s Paradise in Gorham, NH for only $15 and then hit Cannon Mountain on Saturday to use my $20 coupon.
-Two days of skiing and lodging for only $35… w00t!!
+Two days of skiing and lodging for only $35… sweet!

 (more…)